AlphaHydrae/elixir-brownbag/slides/SLIDES.md

 [History of the Actor Model](https://en.wikipedia.org/wiki/History_of_the_Actor_model)

 .smaller[
-* Single site where things happen: each process is a single place consuming a single stream of events.
+* **Single site** where things happen: each process is a single place synchronously consuming a single stream of events.
-* Process granularity is defined by observing the world (e.g. phone conversation).
+* **Process granularity** is defined by observing the world (e.g. phone conversation).
-* A million users: a million processes.
-The concurrency of the system is reflected in the architecture.
+* A million users: a million processes. **The concurrency of the system is reflected in the architecture**.
+* Easily 1000+ Erlang processes in an application.
 * A classic web server (Apache) with shared memory has to spawn OS processes.
   Cannot handle more than 10k.
 An Erlang web server uses isolated processes.
 ]